oneapi-src/oneDAL/docs/source/api/spmd/overview.rst

 Usage example
 -------------

-The following listings provide a brief introduction how to create a particular communicator.
+The following listings provide a brief introduction on how to create a particular communicator.
 MPI backend:

 .. include:: ../../includes/spmd/mpi-comm-usage-example.rst